promitid/esri-app-challenge/README.md

     Apartm = rate of occupied private dwellings in an apartment building with 5+ storeys TransWalk = rate of commuters who walk or take transit to work, among employed labour force >15

-The **CNVI*** is thus the weighted average of each index:
+The **CNVI** is thus the weighted average of each index:

 `CNVI = 2 x SESI + 2 x VSI + 2 x NHI + 2 x HPI + 2 x EI`

-*The imPACt app displays a normalized value of CNVI to emphasize variation across neighbourhoods*
+*The imPACt app displays a normalized value of CNVI to emphasize variation across neighbourhoods, however each individual index can be viewed*

 ## Data Sources
 ### Census and health data